Bog8dan/Gaming-News/README.md

 ## Issues and Bugs

+- ### Solved
+  - The color of the navaigation bar doesn't occur.
+    - Fixed by adding 'overflow: auto' to the navigation body
+  - Fix the order list of the navigation bar.
+    - Fixed by reversing the order of the menu list.
+  - Fix the image text aligment of the landing image from the Index Page.
+    - Fixed by adding the image text in the same division with the landing image.
+Set the position to relative, set the content to be centered and set the item position to be at the bottom of the landing image.
+  - Fix the text position of the cards from the Index Page.
+    - Fixed by setting the text align to be in the center.
+  - Fix adjusting video iframe margins on the screen
+    - Fixed by adding margin to auto.
+  - Fix adjusting the image margins on the Releases page.
+    - Fixed by modifying the max-width.

+  - !
+All fixed was resolve with the help of the Stack OverFlow or W3Schools websites.

 ## Technologies Used
 ### Main Languages Used
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 ### Frameworks, Libraries & Programs Used

+- [Google Fonts:](https://fonts.google.com/) was used to import the 'Source Sans Pro' font into the style.css file.
+- [Font Awesome:](https://fontawesome.com/) was used to add icons.
+- [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
+- [Colors:](https://w3schools.com/) was used to create the color palette.

 ## Testing